-I currently work as a research associate at the Chair of International Economics at TU Dresden.
-I have graduated from the development economics master’s degree at GSID Nagoya University in Japan.
-In the field of economics, my research interests include: convergence, applications of machine learning, economic growth, remote sensing, trade and spatial econometrics.
-I also studied a 5-year physics BSc at the National University of Colombia and my research interests include areas of socio/econ-physics such as: opinion dynamics, applications of statistical mechanics and network theory.
-Moreover, I am a cofounder of the QuaRCS lab.
+I am a research associate at the Chair of International Economics at TU Dresden.
+I graduated from the development economics master’s program at GSID Nagoya University in Japan.
+My research interests include convergence, machine learning applications, economic growth, remote sensing, trade, and spatial econometrics.
+I also studied a 5-year physics BSc at the National University of Colombia.
+Other research interests include areas of socio/econ-physics, such as opinion dynamics, applications of statistical mechanics, and network theory.
+Moreover, I cofounded the QuaRCS lab.

 MA in International Development / Development Economics, 2019-2021